-Andy Galea was sworn in as the new Police Captain for the Los Altos Police Department on August 24, 2009 and has assumed the role of Operations Commander overseeing Patrol, Investigations, Traffic and Training.
+Andy Galea was sworn in as the new Police Captain for the Los Altos Police Department on August 24, 2009 and has assumed the role of Operations Commander overseeing Patrol, Investigations and Traffic.

 Andy started his law enforcement career with the Menlo Park Police Department and also served with the Foster City Police Department until he was hired by the San Jose Police Department in 1978.
 During his career with San Jose, Andy had the opportunity to work a variety of assignments.
 As an Officer he worked Patrol, Field Training and undercover Vice.
 As a Sergeant he worked Patrol, School Liaison, Narcotics-Covert Investigations, DEA Task Force, Airport Narcotics, Auto Theft, Court Liaison and the Information Center.
 As a Lieutenant he worked as a Patrol Watch Commander and also served as the Commander of the Special Operations METRO unit, Assaults Unit and High Tech Crime unit.
 As a Captain he worked in the Bureau of Investigations overseeing both the Property Crimes Division and the Person Crimes Division.